Push Day Workout Routine: 7 Best Exercises Ranked (Study)

 A table showing RPE and RiR 0 through 10 with text descriptions and color gradients where an easy RPE or RiR begins with a light green color and as the difficulty increases, the colors change from green, yellow, orange, to red to symbolize an increase in exertion which explains what is RPE in lifting as well as RiR.

-What is RPE in lifting (RIR)?
-The RPE is the inverse of RIR; putting it plainly when a lifter has completed 1 rep, they have an RPE of 1 as they have not exerted themselves, however they may still have 9 reps left in the tank before reaching training failure RPE, and therefore have an RIR of 9.
+RPE in lifting, or Rate of Perceived Exertion, is the inverse of Reps in Reserve (RIR).
+Simply put, if a lifter completes one rep, they have an RPE of 1, indicating they have not exerted themselves much, however they may still have 9 reps left in the tank before reaching training failure RPE, and therefore have an RIR of 9.

 Periodization